den-materials/death-square-api/README.md

 ### Bonus

 1. If you look in Dev Tools, you'll notice it complaining about `dataBanks` not being defined until we get the result back from our API.
 Good ol' async JS, right?
-You can fix this with a well-placed `*ngIf`.
+You can fix this with a well-placed [`*ngIf`](https://angular.io/guide/cheatsheet)\*.

+\*Look for "Built-in Directives"